-Description Metric Limit Tolerance per Limit Management's right to place reinsurance on behalf of the Company External reinsurance entity S&P rating S&P rating AA- or above or suitable security (funds withheld or letter of credit) Any exceptions to be decided on a case by case basis by the Board of directors Group company reinsurance AM Best rating B or above Any exceptions to be decided on a case by case basis by the Board of directors
+Description Metric Limit Tolerance per Limit Management's right to place reinsurance on behalf of the Company External reinsurance entity S&P rating S&P rating AA- or above or suitable security (funds withheld or letter of credit) Any exceptions to be decided on a case by case basis by the Board of directors

-With effect from 1 October 2021 the Board approved the inception of an intra-company whole account Quota Share reinsurance agreement with Maiden Reinsurance Ltd., a sister company domiciled in the State of Vermont, United States as an exception to the risk tolerances.
+With effect from 1 October 2021 the Board approved the inception of an inter company whole account Quota Share reinsurance agreement with Maiden Reinsurance Ltd., a sister company domiciled in the State of Vermont, United States as an exception to the risk tolerances.

-C.4 Liquidity risk
+C.4.
+Liquidity risk